-- NFT projects - Arweave has become the home for a number of small-to-large NFT projects.
-From digital art to gaming to music, a growing number of artists have chosen to use Arweave's main app ArDrive to organize and manage their files on the permaweb.
+- NFT projects – Arweave has become the home for a number of small-to-large NFT projects.
+From digital art to gaming to music, a growing number of artists have chosen to use Arweave’s main file sync app ArDrive to organize and manage their files on the permaweb.

 - Developers – The Arweave File System (ArFS) is the most powerful way to build upon Arweave.
 With the core library developers can save time when building in the Arweave ecosystem with the power and flexibility of our file system, toolkits, and CLI.
 ArFS is open-source and free to use.
 Learn more

 - Enterprises – Lawyers, accountants and other professionals are using Arweave to manage their internal documents and work flows.
 If you have any questions about enterprise applications for Arweave, feel free to contact us through ArDrive Valet.